emboldagency/embold-tailwind-blocks/README.md

 There are many things you can customize in these files, most of which are self explanatory, while some could use a little explaining.

 - `$icon` this is the shortcode for any [dashicon](https://developer.wordpress.org/resource/dashicons/)
+- `$category` should always be "embold" so that all of our custom blocks are grouped together in the editor.
 - The `$post_types` and `$parent` arrays let you specify what post types and what types of other blocks your block can be embedded in.
 - The `public $styles` array is used to add different options for styles to use when building out the template.
 By default it has a light and dark mode.
 - The `public $example` array is used to provide example data that the client can see when they first add the block to a template.